fnnrth/Linear_Nonlinear_Memory/README.md

-# Almost Linear RNNs for Memory Tasks
+# Almost Linear RNNs for Sequence Modeling Tasks

-A collection of memory tasks implemented using AL-RNNs from the paper "Uncovering the Functional Roles of Nonlinearity in Memory".
+A collection of sequence modeling tasks tasks implemented using AL-RNNs from the paper "Uncovering the Computational Roles of Nonlinearity in Sequence Modeling".

 ## Project Structure